tessatanjr/SC1015-mini-project/README.md

   The resulting PCA score represents the proportion of the total variance in the data that is explained by the two PC.
 In this case, since we reduced the dimensionality of the data to 2 dimensions, the score represents the sum of the explained variance ratios of the two PC.
 The score ranges from 0 to 1, where 1 indicates that all of the variance in the original data is explained by the principal components.
 A score of 0 indicates that none of the variance is explained by the principal components.
 In general, a higher score indicates that the PC are able to capture more of the variance in the original data.

-  In this case, the PCA score of around 0.4 ~ 0.6 suggests that the two principal components are able to capture about 40% ~ 60% of the variance in the original data.
+  For instance, a PCA score of around 0.4 ~ 0.6 suggests that the two principal components are able to capture about 40% ~ 60% of the variance in the original data.
 This means that the two PC may not be able to fully capture the patterns in the data, and there may be additional dimensions that are important for explaining the variance in the data.

   At this stage we can select carefully the higher PCA score which indicates that the PC are able to capture more of the variance in the original data.
 Up till this point for each type of Malware attack, we have decided to either use PCA for a General Reduction in dimension without and preliminary selecting of specific feature types as well as segmenting it into Forward Packets, Backward Packets and Flow.